Learn how the world’s largest enterprises are rebuilding work for the AI era.

 2. Analyze AI impact

-Identify tasks that are:
+Identify tasks that are automatable, AI-assisted, or human-led.

 3. Redesign jobs and workflows

-4. Reskill and redeploy employees
+4. Build new capabilities and redeploy

-Focus on skills in:
+Focus on capabilities in:

-5. Measure transformation outcomes
+5. Measure outcomes

 Track workforce and operational performance together.

-Workforce transformation checklist
+Workforce redesign checklist

 Metrics that matter